vijay-seetharam3/Python-Project/README.md

-Thi sis the ReadMe file that i have created as a Sample
+This is the ReadMe file that i have created as a Sample